10 Things to Do in Seville in Winter

 Museum paintings| ©Laura

 Whenever you visit a European city in winter , it is always a good idea to have a plan in case we get caught on a day or several days of excessive cold.
 In these cases I usually recommend visiting museums if the city in question has an interesting range.
 And, fortunately, this is the case of Seville.
-In the city of Seville there are several and some of them with unique themes in the world.
+In the city of Seville there are several and some of unique themes in the world.

 This is the case of the Museum of Flamenco Dance, unique in its subject and one of the most important in the city.
 It is located in the neighborhood of Santa Cruz, between the Plaza de la Alfalfa and the Cathedral, and also has a showroom where concerts are held regularly.
 You have more information in this post.